The Problem of Cell 13

 "The Problem of Cell 13" is a short story by Jacques Futrelle.
 It was first published in 1905 and later collected in The Thinking Machine (1907), which was featured in crime writer H. R. F. Keating's list of the 100 best crime and mystery books ever published.
 Science fiction and mystery author Harlan Ellison recalled that this story was his selection for "Lawrence Block's Best Mysteries of the Century".

-While this story is in included in that anthology — as is a work by Ellison — it was actually edited by Tony Hillerman, not Block.
-Ellison may have been confused or he may have recommended this story to more than one editor as The Problem of Cell 13 was his selection for Lawrence Block's anthology Master's Choice: Mystery Stories by Today's Top Writers and the Masters Who Inspired Them.

 Plot summary

 Like Futrelle's other short stories, "The Problem of Cell 13" features Augustus S. F. X. Van Dusen as the main character, although most of the story is seen through the perspective of a prison warden.
 While in a scientific debate with two men, Dr. Charles Ransome and Alfred Fielding, Augustus, "The Thinking Machine", insists that nothing is impossible when the human mind is properly applied.
 To prove this, he agrees that he will take part in an experiment in which he will be incarcerated in a prison for one week and given the challenge of escaping.